talonhub/community/README.md

 into each editor.

 ...

 ## Windows

-Running Talon as an adminstator is highly recommended.
+Running Talon as an administrator is highly recommended.

 ## .talon file

 .talon files may be used for

 - implementing actions
 - defining the overall context for commands and actions
 - implementing voice commands

 ### Context

 There is a "header" section in .talon files that defines the context for the commands.
 This is everything above the hyphen/dash in the .talon file.

 ```insert code: